gitmurali/autogit/README.md

+# gitish ( git interactive shell )

 ## Synopsis

-gitish is Interactive git in shell.
+`gitish` is Interactive git in shell.
 Interactive git on Command line in shell script.

 ## Motivation